-School of Business and Technology Courses 2012-2013
+School of Business & Technology Courses 2013

-The listing on the following pages provides numbers, titles, credits, and brief descriptions of courses available through the School of Business and Technology during the 2012-2013 academic year.
-Please visit the School of Business and Technology course section of the Excelsior College Web site at www.excelsior.edu/CourseSearch to view a more detailed overview of each course and to determine when each course will be offered.
+The listing on the following pages provides numbers, titles, credits, and brief descriptions of courses available through the School of Business & Technology during the 2013-2014 academic year.
+Visit the School of Business & Technology course section of the Excelsior College website at www.excelsior.edu/CourseSearch to view a more detailed description of each course and to determine when each course will be offered.